miloyip/dtoa-benchmark/README.md

 Briefly, about this double-to-string implementation:

-1. it is fastest Grisu-based, but not exactly the Grisu3 nor Grisu2;
+1. It is fastest Grisu-based, but not exactly the Grisu3 nor Grisu2;

-2. compared to Ryū this implementation significantly less in code size and spends less clock cycles per digit, but may slightly inferior in a whole on a 16-17 digit values.
+2. Compared to Ryū this implementation significantly less in code size and spends less clock cycles per digit, but may slightly inferior in a whole on a 16-17 digit values.

-3. output string representation _always_ roundtrip convertible to the original value, i.e. `strtod()` for character string result will return the exactly original value.
+3. Output string representation _always_ roundtrip convertible to the original value, i.e. `strtod()` for character string result will return the exactly original value.

-4. generated string representation is shortest for more than 99.95% of IEEE-754 double values, i.e. one extra digit for less than 0.05% values.
+4. Generated string representation is shortest for more than `99.963%` of IEEE-754 double values, i.e. one extra digit for less that `0.037%` values.
+Moreover, for less than `0.06%` of double values, the last digit differs from an ideal nearest by `±1`.

-5. for now produces only a raw ASCII representation, e.g. `-22250738585072014e-324` without dot and `'\0'` at the end;
+5. For now produces only a raw ASCII representation, e.g. `-22250738585072014e-324` without dot and `'\0'` at the end;

 Now I would like to get feedback, assess how much this is in demand and collect suggestions for further improvements.
 For instance, I think that it is reasonable to implement conversion with a specified precision (i.e., with a specified number of digits), but not provide a printf-like interface.
+For more into see [issue#1](https://github.com/erthink/erthink/issues/1).

 Any suggestions are welcome!